 Kelly Martin is chief executive of leading New Zealand production company South Pacific Pictures.
 North Shore-raised Martin rose through the network ranks from photocopying to international acquisitions, before she became director of programming at TV3 — where she oversaw local drama successes like Outrageous Fortune, and comedy hits bro’Town and 7 Days.
-She left TV3 to head up SPP in 2012.
+In 2012 she left TV3 to head up SPP.

 The premise of the show and the fact it was centred around a strong female character and was set in a world that felt like the real world were all attractive.
 We had about three other series in front of us, but it stood out as something that would work.
 Kelly Martin talks about greenlighting Outrageous Fortune to Michelle Duff, Sunday Star-Times, 29 May 2015

 TV3 series Outrageous Fortune won fans and awards over six seasons.
 Prequel show Westside takes the West family back to where it all began — to legendary safecracker Ted West (David de Lautour), and his fiery wife Rita (Antonia Prebble from Outrageous).
 Each episode of series one is set in a particular year of the 1970s.
 Season two moves to the 1981 Springbok Tour; the third, set in 1982, introduced a teen Cheryl West.
 Combining romance, crime and West family folklore with real life events, Westside was created by James Griffin and Rachel Lang, the duo behind the original.